irlgabriel/private-events/README.md

 #Users can now Sign In, Log out and edit their accounts.

-#Remodeled Event Model!

 !!!NEED to figure out associations now!
+(DONE!)